ChavChavC/BT4222/README.md

 # Filepath Description

+## CNN-LSTM-Attn/
+Contains our groups attempt attempt at utilising CNN LSTM Attn Model.
+Eventually we decided to proceed with focusing on Stacking method on lightweight models due to the higher accuracy score and its lower resource intensiveness.

-## CNN-LSTM-Attn
+## experiments/
+Contains the various experiments that the team ran while trying to test out different features for the machine learning model pipeline.

 ## dataset/
 Contains the processed dataset(s) that the team used for model training.

-## experiments/
-Contains the various experiments that the team ran while trying to test out different features for the machine learning model pipeline.

 # File Description